alphasecio/google-colab/README.md

 # google-colab
-A collection of [Google Colab](https://colab.research.google.com/) notebooks for beginners.
+A collection of [Google Colab](https://colab.research.google.com/) notebooks for beginners and enthusiasts alike.

 ## [streamlit-yfinance](streamlit_yfinance.ipynb)
 A sample Streamlit web application for retrieving a stock quote using YFinance API.